-A higher rate of water vapor being lost from the lungs as you ascend to higher altitudes can also contribute to dehydration, so it’s important to drink lots of water, even if you have to pay for it.
+Altitude Sickness can be caused by a higher rate of water vapour being lost from the lungs as you ascend to higher altitudes and can also contribute to dehydration, so it’s essential to drink lots of water, even if you have to pay for it.

-Safe drinking water stations are available along many of the treks (for a fee) or you can bring your own water purifier or chlorination/iodine tablets.
+Safe drinking water stations are available along many treks (for a fee), or you can bring your water purifier or chlorination/iodine tablets.

 Trekkers are discouraged from buying bottled water along the trek due to its environmental impact and lack of rubbish disposal systems.

-You should drink 3 litres of water a day while Trekking.
+You should drink 3 litres of water a day whilst Trekking.

-But if this isn’t possible due to the terrain or accommodation availability, schedule in a couple of rest days to allow your body to acclimatize after a rapid ascent.
+But if this isn’t possible due to the terrain or accommodation availability, schedule a few rest days to allow your body to acclimatize after a rapid ascent.
 Always have a flexible itinerary with an extra day or two built into the schedule, just in case symptoms of altitude sickness start presenting themselves.

 Travellers often push themselves to meet flight bookings or onward travel plans while putting their bodies at severe risk and potentially fatal consequences.

-Even if you are physically really fit, you should walk slow at below your optimum pace.
+Even physically fit, you should stroll below your optimum pace.

-The rate at which you ascend, the altitude you are Trekking and your level of physical activity are all contributing factors to altitude sickness.
+The rate at which you ascend, the altitude you are Trekking, and your level of physical activity all contribute to altitude sickness.

-This is why most high altitude treks include acclimatisation days (roughly every third day) where you rest and allow your body to adjust to the reduced oxygen in the air.
+This is why most high-altitude treks include acclimatization days (roughly every third day), where you rest and allow your body to adjust to the reduced oxygen in the air.

-Avoid drinking alcohol or taking sleeping pills whilst Trekking and make sure you’re drinking plenty of water.
-The trekker’s mantra of “climb high and sleep low” should also be followed, meaning if you climb more than 300 metres (1,000 feet) in a day, come back down and sleep at a lower altitude.
-Never trek alone and always follow the advice of your guide.
+Avoid drinking alcohol or taking sleeping pills whilst Trekking, and ensure you drink plenty of water.
+The trekker’s mantra of “climb high and sleep low” should also be followed, meaning if you climb more than 300 metres (1,000 feet) daily, come back down and sleep at a lower altitude.
+Never trek alone, and always follow the advice of your guide.

-Dexamethasone may assist in facilitating the descent but it will only help to improve the symptoms, without improving the body’s aclimatisation.
-Nifedipine may be used to lower pressure in the pulmonary blood vessels of those experiencing HAPE and help decrease fluid in the lungs or Sildenafil (viagra) is another option.
+Dexamethasone may assist in facilitating the descent but will only help improve the symptoms without improving the body’s acclimatisation.
+Nifedipine may be used to lower pressure in the pulmonary blood vessels of those experiencing HAPE and help decrease fluid in the lungs, or Sildenafil (viagra) is another option.

 If descending isn’t possible or you don’t see rapid improvement following medical treatment, evacuation by helicopter may be essential.